-Secondary music teachers who wish to pursue the teaching credential/certificate must submit to the Graduate School the following:
+Secondary music teachers who wish to pursue the teaching credential/certificate must complete the following steps:

-- Proof of current Ohio Multi-Age (PK-12) Music license
+- Submit proof of current Ohio Multi-Age (PK-12) music license.

-- An official transcript showing the award of a bachelor’s degree in music
+- Submit an official transcript showing the award of a bachelor’s degree in music.

-- An official transcript showing the award of a Master’s degree in any field, unless from Wright State
+- Submit an official transcript showing the award of a master’s degree in any field, unless from Wright State.

 Send application materials to: